kbredies/gratopy/doc/source/installation.rst

     pip install .

-In case pip is not used, setuptools_ is also supported for installation via
+Also, setuptools_ can be used for installation via
 ::

     python setup.py install